consulo/consulo-dev.github.io/docs/basics/getting_started/plugin_compatibility.md

 **Notes about Module and Plugin Dependency:**

-**(1)** This table is not exhaustive; other modules are currently available in JetBrains' IntelliJ Platform-based IDEs.
+**(1)** This table is not exhaustive; other modules are currently available in JetBrains' Consulo-based IDEs.
 To see a list of modules, invoke the [code completion](https://www.jetbrains.com/help/idea/auto-completing-code.html#4eac28ba) feature for the `<depends>` element contents while editing the `plugin.xml` file.

-**(2)** The [Java language functionality](https://blog.jetbrains.com/platform/2019/06/java-functionality-extracted-as-a-plugin/) was extracted as a plugin in version 2019.2 of the IntelliJ Platform.
+**(2)** The [Java language functionality](https://blog.jetbrains.com/platform/2019/06/java-functionality-extracted-as-a-plugin/) was extracted as a plugin in version 2019.2 of the Consulo.
 This refactoring separated the Java implementation from the other, non-language portions of the platform.
-Consequently, [dependencies](/basics/plugin_structure/plugin_dependencies.md) on Java functionality are expressed differently in `plugin.xml` depending on the version of the IntelliJ Platform being targeted:
+Consequently, [dependencies](/basics/plugin_structure/plugin_dependencies.md) on Java functionality are expressed differently in `plugin.xml` depending on the version of the Consulo being targeted:

 * Syntax for 2019.2 and later releases:
   * `plugin.xml` _allowable alternative_ add `<depends>com.intellij.java</depends>`